 While the college and its academic units provide academic advising, it is ultimately the responsibility of each student to fulfill academic and program requirements.
-Advising and recordkeeping for lower-division programs are the responsibility of the college academic advisor.
+Advising and record keeping for lower-division programs are the responsibility of a college academic advisor (located in ARCH 141).
 Records for upper-division program students are kept in the appropriate academic units, and advising is by the faculty and the head of the academic unit.
 General career advising is available from all faculty members.
 Administration of program requirements is the responsibility of the head of the academic unit and the dean.

 Appeals Procedures.
-Academic appeals and requests for variances are typically made first to the student's advisor and then, if necessary, to the head of the appropriate academic unit, the College Standards Committee, and, finally, the dean.
-A student who feels he or she has been unjustly treated in academic or other matters relating to his or her career as a student may contact the college academic advisor or may take the grievance to the college ombudsperson.
+Academic appeals and requests for variances are typically made first to the student's advisor and then, if necessary, to the head of the appropriate academic unit, the Governance and Grievance Committee, and, finally, the dean.
+A student who feels unjustly treated in academic or other matters relating to his or her career as a student may contact a college academic advisor or may take the grievance to the college ombudsperson.